 Experiential Learning at Holy Family University -- A Journey of Support

 Step into the Internships and Career Development Center on the second floor of the Campus Center at Holy Family University and feel the support.
-Associate Director of Career Development Brett Fucci, and Internship Experience Specialists Schyler Paris-Ellerbee ’20 and Jeset Garcia-Velez ’20, have worked to develop a program that both launches students’ career paths by coaching them through intentional goal-setting and also provides a safety net for those who are now dipping their toes into the workforce.
+Director of the Office of Internships & Career Services Brett Fucci, and Internship Experience Specialists Schyler Paris-Ellerbee ’20 and Jeset Garcia-Velez ’20, have worked to develop a program that both launches students’ career paths by coaching them through intentional goal-setting and also provides a safety net for those who are now dipping their toes into the workforce.

 “Every student is not only required to have an internship, but they also are required to complete a virtual course where they complete assignments, access discussion boards and self-report on their internship experiences,” Paris-Ellerbee said.
 “They receive an on-site mentor and, if they have concerns while in their internship, they have a professor they can reach out to.
 They have a go-to person who helps them navigate the process.”